vovkroman/SpotlightViewKit/README.md

 func allAnimationsDidFinished() // all animations have been finished and there is nothing to be focused
 ```

-In this approach user manages the view for himself.
+In this approach, client manages the view for himself.

 <sup><sub>There is a drawback in current approach: user should create the view, when the layout is **relevant**, otherwise, slots won't match with actual view</sub></sup>

 2. To use [SpotlightManager](https://github.com/vovkroman/SpotlightViewKit/blob/master/SpotlightViewKit/SpotlightViewKit/Sources/SpotlightViewController/SpotlightManager.swift); it manages when views've been finished layouting for itself. client should run the following code: